vishvAsa/AgamaH_shaivaH/siddhAntaH/articles/mikael-conversion_hindu.md

 +++

 India, his beacon of light
-Denmark’s Mikael Stamm in his search for philosophical answers ended up doing his Ph.D in Saiva Siddhanta at the University of Madras.
+Denmark’s Mikael Stamm in his search for philosophical answers ended up doing his Ph.D in Śaiva Siddhanta at the University of Madras.
 Suganthy Krishnamachari